 The Pastoral Team include key members of staff who work together to support the Mental Health and Wellbeing of children, their families and staff.
-The team meet fortnightly to discuss referrals, concerns and progress within the school.
-The Team also offer a 'drop in' session monthly for parents to discuss any mental health, wellbeing and pastoral concerns.
+The team meet regularly to discuss referrals, concerns and progress within the school.
+The Team also encourage open communication with parents to discuss any mental health, wellbeing and pastoral concerns.